A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Introduction

-Particle-in-cell (PIC) methods \cite{BirdsallLangdon,HockneyEastwood} have been extensively applied in numerical simulations of kinetic plasmas and are an important class of techniques used in the design of experimental devices including lasers, pulsed power systems, particle accelerators, among others \cite{Godfrey2016}.
+PIC methods \cite{BirdsallLangdon,HockneyEastwood} have been extensively applied in numerical simulations of kinetic plasmas and are an important class of techniques used in the design of experimental devices including lasers, pulsed power systems, particle accelerators, among others \cite{Godfrey2016}.
 The earliest work involving these methods began in the 1950s and 1960s, and it remains an active area of research to this day.
 At its core, a PIC method combines an Eulerian approach for the electromagnetic fields with a Lagrangian method that evolves collections of samples taken from general distribution functions in phase space.
-In other words, the fields are evolved using a mesh, while the distribution function is evolved using particles whose equations of motion are set according to characteristics of the partial differential equations (PDEs) used to evolve the distribution functions.
+In other words, the fields are evolved using a mesh, while the distribution function is evolved using particles whose equations of motion are set according to characteristics of the partial differential equations (PDEs) that govern the evolution of the distribution functions.
 Lastly, to combine the two approaches, an interpolation method is used to map data between the mesh and the particles.
-A typical selection for this map involves piece-wise constant or linear splines with tensor products being used to address multi-dimensional problems.
+A typical selection for this map involves some combination of piece-wise constant or linear splines, with tensor products being used to address multi-dimensional problems.